victor-gil-sepulveda/pyRMSD/README.md

 ##1 - Features
 pyRMSD currently has 5 basic operations:
 1 - Pairwise RMSD calculation
 2 - One vs. following (in a sequence of conformers).
 3 - One vs. all the other conformations (in a sequence of conformers).
 4 - Pairwise RMSD matrix
 5 - Iterative superposition of a sequence.

-All methods will allow to use the same coordinates for fitting and RMSD calculation, or to use a different set of coordinates for fitting (superposing) and calculating RMSD.
+All methods can use the same coordinates for fitting and RMSD calculation, or a different set of coordinates for fitting (superposing) and calculating RMSD.

 In addition, methods 1, 2 and 3 can be used to modify the input coordinates (the input coordinates will be superposed).
 The iterative superposition method will always have this behaviour as it would be senseless otherwise.